unikraft/app-nginx/README.md

 This application starts an Nginx web server with Unikraft.
 Follow the instructions below to set up, configure, build and run Nginx.

-To get started immediately, you can use Unikraft's companion command-line companion tool, [`kraft`](https://github.com/unikraft/kraftkit).
+To get started immediately, you can use Unikraft's command-line companion tool, [`kraft`](https://github.com/unikraft/kraftkit).
 Start by running the interactive installer:

 ```console